-1. Hilton Head is fewer than 5 miles wide and 12 miles long, but the island has almost 60 miles of bicycle trails.
+1. Hilton Head is fewer than 5 miles wide and 12 miles long, but the island has more than 100 miles of bicycle trails.
 Renting bicycles is a great way to explore the island.

-2. Ever hear someone mention the toe of Hilton Head and wonder what in the world they meant?
+6. Ever hear someone mention the toe of Hilton Head Island and wonder what in the world they meant?
 The island is shaped like a foot.
 People refer to the heel, toe or ankle of the island when describing locations.